Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Preliminaries

 and the \emph{reflector} with respect to $C$ is the set-valued operator $R_{C}\colon \mathcal{H} \rightrightarrows \mathcal{H}$ defined by

 An element of $P_{C}(x)$ is called a \emph{projection} of $x$ onto $C$.
 Similarly, an element of $R_C(x)$ is called a \emph{reflection} of $x$ with respect to $C$.
-The use of ``$\rightrightarrows$'' is to denote that an operator is possibly set-valued.
-In the next proposition, we write down examples of projectors that will be frequently referred to throughout this manuscript.
+Note that the use of ``$\rightrightarrows$'' is to emphasize that an operator is set-valued.
+For examples of projectors that form part of more complicated projectors used in this paper, refer to \ref{app1}.